Kai-ros/data-structures-and-algorithms/data-structures/linked-list/linkedlist_README.md

 ## Singly Linked List
-* Code Fellows - Java 401 Lab 05: Implement a Singly Linked List Data Structure
+* Code Fellows - Java 401 Implement a Singly Linked List Data Structure

 ## Challenge
 * Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.